 Free Online Legal Resources

-There are five different courts in the New Jersey judicial system: municipal courts, tax courts, superior courts, the Superior Court's Appellate Division and the Supreme Court of New Jersey.
+The New Jersey court system contains five different courts: municipal courts, tax courts, superior courts, the Superior Court Appellate Division, and the Supreme Court of New Jersey.

 Decisions made in the Appellate Division may be appealed to the New Jersey Supreme Court.
 In addition to handling the administration of the judiciary in New Jersey, the Supreme Court provides advisory opinions and lays down final rulings as the court of last resort in the state.

-When faced with a legal issue, contacting an experienced attorney is always the best bet.
+When faced with a legal issue, contacting an experienced attorney is the right call for protecting your rights.
 At LawInfo you can search for a skilled, Lead Counsel Rated New Jersey attorney by location and by practice area.
-We have New Jersey attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.